-7. Find homes for 5 things.
+7. Find homes for five things.

 We all have a few things that never seem to get put away.
 Choose five commonly left-out items, like remotes, hobby supplies, stuff you bought in bulk, or something else.
 Find places to store these things, someplace easy to remember and access.
-Then practice putting these five things away every single time they are used.
+Then practice putting these five things away every single time they're used.

-8. Donate 3 items of clothing.
+8. Donate three items of clothing.